MLSaj/MySQLDive/README.md

 # MySQLDive
-SQL Answers for leetcode questions
+SQL Answers for leetcode and hackerank questions